sunkuma/csPortfolio/README.md

 <br>
 <Starfield>
 <p><a href= "https://sunkuma.github.io/starfield5/">Link here</a></p>
-> Starfield reflection
+<blockquote>  Starfield reflection
-> Starfield was probably my favorite project out of all of the ones from trimester one; I invested a lot of time into trying to figure out how to code a creative visual while also preserving the main purpose of the lab.
+<blockquote>  Starfield was probably my favorite project out of all of the ones from trimester one; I invested a lot of time into trying to figure out how to code a creative visual while also preserving the main purpose of the lab.
 It was challenging, but fun to combine math concepts like trig with other aspects such as MouseX/MouseY, 3D speaces, and adobe kuler to create my final version of starfield.
 </details>
 <hr>
 <details>